homeworkc/lazycast/README.md

 Two in-house players are written for Raspberry Pi 3.
 VLC, omxplayer or gstreamer can be used instead on other platforms.
 (See [here](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html) for details of installing gstreamer.)

+**For a more stable p2p connection, disable background WiFi scanning if you're using the built-in WiFi UI. (i.e., if NetworkManager is not installed.)
+See [this post](https://forums.raspberrypi.com/viewtopic.php?t=250729#p1772473).
+You can double-check that no background WiFi scanning happens by running ``iw event`` in a second terminal (and no scanning event should be shown).
+If you disable lxpanel, Use keyboard hotkeys (CTRL+ALT+T) to open the terminal after reboot.**

 # Known issues